 California’s future depends on all of its residents, particularly young people who are our future business owners, doctors, teachers and elected officials.
 Investments that make sure youth have meaningful opportunities to improve their quality of life are smart for the future of California.
 As one of the most diverse states in the nation, California depends significantly on the success of the communities of color that together comprise a majority of its population.
 Yet many African Americans, Latinos, Asian Americans, Pacific Islanders, Native Americans and other Californians face systemic barriers to leading healthy lives.
 These barriers block access to quality education, safe neighborhoods, clean environments and other resources, and result in racial inequities.

-In partnership with The California Endowment and Sierra Health Foundation, The Center in June awarded nearly $130,000 to support advocacy-related capacity building and leadership development activities for youth-focused nonprofit organizations led by people of color serving in Northern California and the San Joaquin Valley.
+Through a four-year partnership of The California Endowment and Sierra Health Foundation, The Center awarded funding to support advocacy-related capacity building and leadership development activities for youth-focused nonprofit organizations led by people of color serving in Northern California and the San Joaquin Valley.

-Funded by The California Endowment and Sierra Health Foundation and managed by The Center.
+The Leadership Development for Racial Equity program was funded by The California Endowment and Sierra Health Foundation and was managed by The Center.